 For two years, we’ve been quietly working on our first ‘permanent’ public artwork in Calgary.
-We have a separate blog called Invisible City Survey where you can read about (and participate in) the as-yet-unnamed project, but we want to share an overview of our adventures with the readers who have followed this blog since CLOUD was born in 2012, (5 years ago this month) along with our new readers.
+We have a separate blog called Delta Garden + The City Unseen where you can read about the project (or you can visit this summary blog), but we want to share an overview of our adventures with the readers who have followed this blog since CLOUD was born in 2012, (5 years ago this month) along with our new readers.

 Above: a research trip to the Calgary Recycling Facility

 When does an artist become interested in making work for public space?
 What impetus motivates our belief in shared experiences and shared moments of beauty + disillusioning?
 How do our common materials (including our garbage) reflect the essence of our communities?
 Where do these conversations fit into our complex cities where nature, culture, and people collide?

 Our upcoming public artwork was commissioned for a new park currently under construction in Calgary called Delta Garden – a manicured green space on the South bank of the Peace Bridge on the Bow River pathway.
 The purpose of the park is multi-fold; part flood mitigation (to curb catastrophes like the 2013 flood in Calgary) and part civic development, the Delta Garden is part of a larger Capital Project revisiting a much-loved part of Calgary’s river path system.

 Above: the Calatrava Peace Bridge in Calgary (from this angle, the Delta Garden site is on the far bank)